filipe-freitas-dev/user_register_api/README.md

 # user_register_api
-A simple RESTful API built with Rust, utilizing the Rocket framework and Diesel ORM for PostgreSQL database interactions. 🦀
+A simple RESTful API built with Rust🦀, utilizing the Rocket framework and Diesel ORM for PostgreSQL database interactions.

 ## Features